 - Some nights, nothing is heard others unbearable(flying squirrel colonies will not always all be together at same time, some nights.
 Maybe two squirrels others nights 30+ squirrels)

-Gray squirrels: when gray squirrels live in your attic you will usually hear the following.
+When gray squirrels live in your attic you will usually hear:

 - Noises early-morning until dark